aws-samples/sample-rds-multitenant-blog/README.md

 ## Blog Post

-For a detailed walkthrough and explanation of the solution, please refer to the accompanying blog post: [Link to be added when published]
+For a detailed walkthrough and explanation of the solution, please refer to the accompanying blog post: https://aws.amazon.com/blogs/database/improve-cost-visibility-of-an-amazon-rds-multi-tenant-instance-with-performance-insights-and-amazon-athena/

 ## Contributing